Advantages of Alloys Over Pure Metals

 Advantages of Alloys in Castings — Why Are Alloys More Useful Than Pure Metals?

 The differences between pure metals and alloys make alloys much more useful for several applications.
 By choosing the mixture of metals in the alloy, you can pick a material that meets the requirements of its final use.
+Alloys are commonly used because of their corrosion resistance and extra strength they offer to projects.
 For instance, by opting for stainless steel over iron, you get longer-lasting, corrosion-resistant metal that can stand up better to the elements.

-Alloys offer corrosion resistance pure metals cannot.
+Alloys are important because they offer corrosion resistance pure metals cannot.
 Therefore, they are useful in situations that may expose them to chemicals, water, sea salt or steam.
 These environments would quickly wear down many pure metals, such as iron.

-Another benefit of alloys over pure metals is their extra strength.
+Another reason alloys are more useful than pure metals is their extra strength.
 Combining metals enhances the finished product’s structural integrity.
 This quality makes alloys useful for heavy-duty or high-stress applications, such as those inside engines.

 Lastly, choosing alloys over pure metals gives you more control over the finished part’s weight.
 Alloys can offer strength without weighing down cars, airplanes or other vehicles that require lightweight, durable metals in their construction.